National Urban Design Awards | Royal Architectural Institute of Canada

 National Urban Design Awards

-The National Urban Design Awards program encourages the submission of multidisciplinary projects involving planners, landscape architects, architects, students, and other disciplines.
-The program recognizes the importance and impact of inter and multidisciplinary teams in enhancing the qualify of life in Canadian communities.
+The National Urban Design Awards program encourages the submission of interdisciplinary and multidisciplinary projects involving planners, landscape architects, architects and/or other disciplines.
+The program recognizes the importance and impact of teams in creating places that enhance the quality of life in Canadian communities.

 Categories